microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 You can check up to a maximum of 20 groups per request.
 This function supports all groups provisioned in Azure AD.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.
+This API is supported in the following national cloud deployments.

 ### [Confirm-MgUserMemberObject](Confirm-MgUserMemberObject.md)
 Invoke action checkMemberObjects

 ### [Copy-MgUserDriveItem](Copy-MgUserDriveItem.md)
-Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.
+Asynchronously creates a copy of an driveItem][item-resource] (including any children), under a new parent item or with a new name.
+This API is supported in the following [national cloud deployments.

 ### [Copy-MgUserDriveListContentTypeToDefaultContentLocation](Copy-MgUserDriveListContentTypeToDefaultContentLocation.md)
-Copy a file to a default content location in a [content type][contentType].
+Copy a file to a default content location in a content type][contentType].
 The file can then be added as a default file or template via a POST operation.
+This API is supported in the following [national cloud deployments.

 ### [Copy-MgUserDriveRoot](Copy-MgUserDriveRoot.md)
-Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.
+Asynchronously creates a copy of an driveItem][item-resource] (including any children), under a new parent item or with a new name.
+This API is supported in the following [national cloud deployments.

 ### [Copy-MgUserMailFolder](Copy-MgUserMailFolder.md)
 Copy a mailfolder and its contents to another mailfolder.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserMailFolderChildFolder](Copy-MgUserMailFolderChildFolder.md)
 Copy a mailfolder and its contents to another mailfolder.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserMailFolderChildFolderMessage](Copy-MgUserMailFolderChildFolderMessage.md)
 Copy a message to a folder within the user's mailbox.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserMailFolderMessage](Copy-MgUserMailFolderMessage.md)
 Copy a message to a folder within the user's mailbox.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserMessage](Copy-MgUserMessage.md)
 Copy a message to a folder within the user's mailbox.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserOnenoteNotebook](Copy-MgUserOnenoteNotebook.md)
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserOnenotePageToSection](Copy-MgUserOnenotePageToSection.md)
 Copy a page to a specific section.
 For copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserOnenoteSectionToNotebook](Copy-MgUserOnenoteSectionToNotebook.md)
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
+This API is supported in the following national cloud deployments.

 ### [Copy-MgUserOnenoteSectionToSectionGroup](Copy-MgUserOnenoteSectionToSectionGroup.md)
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
+This API is supported in the following national cloud deployments.

 ### [Disable-MgUserAuthenticationPhoneMethodSmsSignIn](Disable-MgUserAuthenticationPhoneMethodSmsSignIn.md)
 Disable SMS sign-in for an existing mobile phone number registered to a user.
 The number will no longer be available for SMS sign-in, which can prevent your user from signing in.
+This API is supported in the following national cloud deployments.

 ### [Disable-MgUserManagedDeviceLostMode](Disable-MgUserManagedDeviceLostMode.md)
 Disable lost mode

 ### [Enable-MgUserAuthenticationPhoneMethodSmsSignIn](Enable-MgUserAuthenticationPhoneMethodSmsSignIn.md)
 Enable SMS sign-in for an existing mobile phone number registered to a user.
-To be successfully enabled:
+To be successfully enabled: This API is supported in the following national cloud deployments.

 ### [Export-MgUserPersonalData](Export-MgUserPersonalData.md)
 Submit a data policy operation request from a company administrator or an application to export an organizational user's data.
 This data includes the user's data stored in OneDrive and their activity reports.
 For more guidance about exporting data while complying with regulations, see Data Subject Requests and the GDPR and CCPA.
+This API is supported in the following national cloud deployments.

 ### [Find-MgUserManagedDevice](Find-MgUserManagedDevice.md)
 Locate a device